amsb/react-evoke/README.md

 * `state` is the current state of the Store which should be treated as **read-only**.
 * `actions` are the callable async actions defined by the store.
 * `error` is the error object that was thrown.
-* `clearError` is an argument-less function that clears the error (and effectivelty "retries") *when the error was thrown by an initializer*.
+* `clearError` is an argument-less function that clears the error (and effectively "retries") *when the error was thrown by an initializer*.

 ## Caveats

-* This library uses `React.Context` `Comsumer`'s `unstable_observedBits` internally to limit consumer updates to only those "subscribing" to the modified substate.
-This feature of `React` may go away.
+* This library uses `React.Context` `Consumer`'s `unstable_observedBits` internally to limit consumer updates to only those "subscribing" to the modified substate.
+This unstable/experimental feature of `React` may be replaced by an alternative mechanism to accomplish the same end.
 * This library makes use of [`Suspense`](https://reactjs.org/docs/code-splitting.html#suspense) in a way that might not yet be officially sanctioned.
-* This library has it's own internal cache that functions similarly to the unreleased [`react-cache`](https://github.com/facebook/react/tree/master/packages/react-cache) but with support for invalidation which will eventually come to the official project.

 ## Rationale